33hacker33/3hacker33/README.md

-# Hi, I'm Hooman 👋
+# Hi, I'm Pratik 👋

 I'm a Master's student in Robotics with a Mechanical Engineering background.
 Passionate about autonomous systems, swarm robotics, control systems, and sustainable technology.